-The Center with URAs() was established in December 2012.
-The URAs have been supporting to apply for government and industry research funding, promote research projects, and arrange joint research opportunities for matching research seeds with industry needs.
+The Center with URAs(\) was established in December 2012.
+The URAs support to apply for government and industry research funding, promote research projects, and arrange joint research opportunities for matching research seeds with industry needs.

 8. Statistics Data

 1 Statistics of Academic & Administrative Staff